boyd109/boyd109.github.io/blog/learning/tau1.md

 The economic definition of `unemployed` is someone who is not working, but **is actively searching for employment**.
 By this definition some people can't find jobs in Jobmine/WaterlooWorks.
 The reasoning is a lot of factors (faculty, market demand, skills, etc.)

-How the "Cooperative Education & Career Action" or CECA keeps employment rates so high?
+How does the "Cooperative Education & Career Action" or CECA keeps employment rates so high?

 [From their site](https://uwaterloo.ca/co-operative-education/why-co-op/employment-statistics)
 ```